The

 notable events of the 11th century shaped the culture, landscape and political

 organization of Nigeria's first peoples.
-Social groups in Nigeria did not
+Social groups in

 Much